-1.1.1 English National Parks have two purposes and a duty which are set out in law.
+1.1.1 English National Parks have two purposes and a duty which are set out in law4.
 These shape what the National Parks are, the reason for their designation and how they should be managed.

-First Purpose: To conserve and enhance the natural

-beauty, wildlife and cultural heritage of the
+First Purpose: To conserve and enhance the natural beauty, wildlife and cultural heritage of the area.

-area.

-Second Purpose: To promote opportunities for the

-understanding and enjoyment of the Special

-Qualities of the National Park.
+Second Purpose: To promote opportunities for the enjoyment and understanding of the Special Qualities of the National Park.

-Duty: To seek to foster the economic and social

-wellbeing of the local communities

-within the National Park.
+Duty: To seek to foster the social and economic wellbeing of the local communities within the National Park.